Double-click: Patent

 In 2004, Microsoft was granted a patent on using a double-click on "limited resource computing devices".
-As a result of this, some observers fear that any U.S. company which uses double-clicking may have to change their product not to use the technology, pay licensing fees to Microsoft, or give Microsoft access to intellectual property.
+As a result of this, some observers feared that any U.S. company which uses double-clicking may have to change their product not to use the technology, pay licensing fees to Microsoft, or give Microsoft access to intellectual property.
+The patent expired in 2019.